 It’s difficult not to look at the clock when you want something to happen.
 Unfortunately, keeping an eye on the time is the worst thing you can do.
 Watching the second hand tick around the clock face will only make time seem to pass you by.

+Instead of constantly checking notifications or personal messages, set a specific time frame during the day when you allow yourself to check them.
 Make it a rule that you won’t look at the clock during the day.
-You can use your phone to set an alarm that will notify you when the awaited hour arrives.
+You can use your mobile phone to set an alarm that will notify you when the awaited hour arrives, and be sure to mute your mobile phone or enable Do Not Disturb Mode to avoid distractions.
 Do not look at the clock until the alarm goes off.
 Put the clock in another room or face it toward the wall if necessary.

 2. Chunk your total schedule into smaller blocks

 First, divide your time into five or ten-minute intervals.
 Then alternate between completely immersing yourself in the task at hand and working at a more leisurely pace.
+Starting with small tasks can help build momentum and make it easier to transition into focused work sessions.
 When you’re entirely focused on something, time flies by.

 However, it can be not easy to maintain concentration for long periods, especially if the task isn’t particularly interesting or complex.